Peter Doig

-Doig was invited to return to Trinidad in 2000, to take up an artist's residency with his friend and fellow painter Chris Ofili.
-In 2002, Doig moved back to the island, where he set up a studio at the Caribbean Contemporary Arts Center near Port of Spain.
-He also became a professor at the Fine Arts Academy in Düsseldorf, Germany.
+Since his return to Trinidad in 2002, Doig has immersed himself in the island's culture and landscapes, which have become a prominent feature in his art.
+In 2000, he was invited to Trinidad for an artist's residency, alongside his friend and fellow painter Chris Ofili.
+By 2002, he had moved permanently to the Caribbean, where he set up a studio at the Caribbean Contemporary Arts Center near Port of Spain.
+In addition to his artistic practice, Doig became a professor at the Fine Arts Academy in Düsseldorf, Germany.

 Read more